Himanshu2ht/Sem_2/cpp.md

     }
 };
 int main() {
-    // File to store student records

     ofstream outFile("students.txt");

-    // Check if the file is opened successfully if (!outFile) {
+    if (!outFile) {
         cerr << "File could not be opened for writing!" << endl;
         return 1;
     }
-    // Create 5 Student objects

     Student s1(1, "Alice", "Math", 2023, 450);
     Student s2(2, "Bob", "Science", 2023, 400);
     Student s3(3, "Charlie", "History", 2023, 480);
     Student s4(4, "David", "English", 2023, 470);
     Student s5(5, "Eve", "Computer Science", 2023, 490);

-    // Write student details to the file s1.writeToFile(outFile);
+    s1.writeToFile(outFile);
     s2.writeToFile(outFile);
     s3.writeToFile(outFile);
     s4.writeToFile(outFile);
     s5.writeToFile(outFile);
-    // Close the file after writing

     outFile.close();

-    // Read and display the student records from the file ifstream inFile("students.txt");
+    ifstream inFile("students.txt");

-    // Check if the file is opened successfully if (!inFile) {
+    if (!inFile) {
         cerr << "File could not be opened for reading!" << endl;
         return 1;
     }
     cout << "\nStudent records retrieved from file:\n";

-    // Create a Student object to read data into Student tempStudent(0, "", "", 0, 0);
+    Student tempStudent(0, "", "", 0, 0);

-    // Read and display all 5 student records from the file for (int i = 0; i < 5; ++i) {
+    for (int i = 0; i < 5; ++i) {
         tempStudent.readFromFile(inFile);
         tempStudent.display();
         cout << "-------------------------------\n";
     }
-    // Close the file after reading

     inFile.close();
     return 0;
 }